Starlog: Bankruptcy

 Starlog publisher Creative Media, including eight affiliates, filed for bankruptcy in March 2008 in the United States Bankruptcy Court for the Southern District of New York, intending to reorganize.
 By April 2008, it was confirmed that Creative Media was unable to reorganize, and announced that its operations would be sold. and, in June 2008, sold its assets to a group led by private equity firm Scorpion Capital Partners LP.
 Starlog and Fangoria and all related assets were purchased by The Brooklyn Company, Inc. in July 2008.

 In March 2009, Starlog became a sister site to Fangoria magazine's official site, with a new web address tied to Fangoria.
 Simultaneously, production was halted on issue #375, scheduled for May 2009.
 New content began to appear on the Starlog website on April 7, 2009, after the site briefly returned to its original Starlog.com domain.
 The folding of the print edition was officially announced on April 8, 2009, with the unpublished issue promised in the near future as a web-only publication. but no such publication ever appeared.
 By the end of 2009, readers could only access back copies through the Internet Archive; while this worked until at least 2016, the Internet Archive removed the data from its service by no later than 2022, replacing previous links with the statement "This item is no longer available."

 In April 2014, Fangoria announced that Starlog would return in the summer of 2014, first as a relaunched website and later in the year as a digital magazine; once again, no such relaunch ever occurred.

+Return to print

+In June 2026, Starlog announced that it would be returning in the fall of that year, with a print magazine edited by Annalee Newitz, as well as a weekly podcast hosted by Jordan Hoffman.